Bichon Frise grooming might look complicated, but this doesn’t have to be the case.

 Over time you may find you prefer some tools to others, but this will give you a great starter kit to try.

-The manufacturer states this Tropiclean Mat Pet Tangle Remover can reduce your brushing time by half.
+Spritz on this Tropiclean Mat Pet Tangle Remover* to reduce your brushing time by half.

 You can also use it before and after you give your pup a bath.